As you’ve likely heard already, Selma is a powerful film. See it.

 Everyone ahead of me in line was buying tickets to American Sniper.
 Indeed, when the previews prior to Selma started, I was the only one in the Selma theatre.
 During those previews, however, five other people came.
 One of those five kept looking at his cell phone, so I think we can count four other attentive viewers.

 I don’t understand the controversy over the portrayal of LBJ.
 Of necessity, films will simplify.
 So, you’re not going to get a deeply nuanced, multi-volume Robert Caro biography here.
 What you get is a politician who, by the film’s conclusion, has decided to do the right thing — advocate for the Voting Rights Act, and side with Dr. King instead of Gov. Wallace.
 President Johnson was human; so was Dr. King.
 That humanity is part of what the film seeks to convey.

 Philip Nel is Professor of English and Director of Kansas State University’s Program in Children’s Literature.
-His most recent books are Was the Cat in the Hat Black?: The Hidden Racism of Children's Literature and the Need for Diverse Books (2017), Crockett Johnson and Ruth Krauss: How an Unlikely Couple Found Love, Dodged the FBI, and Transformed Children's Literature (2012), Keywords for Children’s Literature (2011, co-edited with Lissa Paul), Tales for Little Rebels (2008, co-edited with Julia Mickenberg), The Annotated Cat (2007), and three volumes of Crockett Johnson's comic strip Barnaby (2013, 2014, 2016, all co-edited with Eric Reynolds).
+His most recent books are Keywords for Children’s Literature 2nd edition (2021, co-edited with Lissa Paul and Nina Christensen), Was the Cat in the Hat Black?: The Hidden Racism of Children's Literature and the Need for Diverse Books (2017), Crockett Johnson and Ruth Krauss: How an Unlikely Couple Found Love, Dodged the FBI, and Transformed Children's Literature (2012), Tales for Little Rebels (2008, co-edited with Julia Mickenberg), The Annotated Cat (2007), and four volumes of Crockett Johnson's comic strip Barnaby (2013, 2014, 2016, 2020, all co-edited with Eric Reynolds).